BIGJRA/BIGJRA.github.io/rejuv.md

 The garden to the south is also now open, so you can catch level 5 **Fletchling** here by interacting with them.
-If you're interested in winning even the “impossible” story battles, make sure you catch two, for their Quick Guard move will help us win one later.
+If you're interested in winning even the "impossible" story battles, make sure you catch two, for their Quick Guard move will help us win one later.
 The bottom right grass tile here has a *Sweet Heart,* and there is an *X Accuracy* two tiles left and one up from there.

 Head into the building on the west side that's now unlocked.
-Talk to the “man” with the yellow hair, then exit the building and watch Buizel run by.
+Talk to the "man" with the yellow hair, then exit the building and watch Buizel run by.
 This starts a quest we'll complete later.

 Back in East Gearen, to the left of the lab is the Velvet Building.
 In